Oxford, Witney and Fairford Railway: Reopening the railway

 There is a strong case for reopening the line, with severe traffic congestion on the roads to and from Oxford.

-In June 2009 the Association of Train Operating companies (ATOC), now the Rail Delivery Group, published "Connecting Communities: Expanding Access to the Rail Network."
+In June 2009 the Association of Train Operating Companies (ATOC), since 2017 the Rail Delivery Group, published "Connecting Communities: Expanding Access to the Rail Network."
 Restoring a rail connection for Witney was one of 20 schemes recommended for 'review in the light of the consultation responses to the study, with the costs and benefits refined/updated using NATA, and in the light of increasing population and employment figures.'

-In January 2019, Campaign for Better Transport released a report identifying this line was listed as Priority 2 for reopening.
+In January 2019, the Campaign for Better Transport released a report identifying this line was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).